 Bath: https://www.justgiving.com/crowdfun…/harry-mottram-Bath…

 I have donated £50 to the hospital’s charity https://www.gloshospitals.nhs.uk/charity/ as a small thank you – if you could chip into my fundraising listed above that would be fabulous.
-Rest assured I will complete the LEJOG as it is known – and Linda will be please to know I will wear a helmet in future.
+Rest assured I will complete the LEJOG as it is known – and Linda will be pleased to know I will wear a helmet in future.

 Thank you, love Harry.